Paladin Pie: History

 Owner Leo Brill, a former pizza chef at Oven and Shaker, started the business as a backyard pop-up restaurant in the summer of 2020.
 In January 2022, Bill announced plans to operate the business from a food cart on Alberta Street in northeast Portland.
 The cart opened on March 4, 2022.

 Brill has donated business proceeds to various nonprofit organizations and other groups, including Don't Shoot PDX, For The Gworls, Minnesota Freedom Fund, the National Black Justice Coalition, and The Okra Project.
 Flynn McEchron is a business partner.
 For Pizza Week in 2024, Paladin Pie served the special Questing Taco pizza, which had vegetarian chili, cheddar, mozzarella, jalapeño crema, scallion, and Fritos.

 Paladin Pie's "sibling" restaurant Oathbreaker Pie opened in the Hinterland Bar and Food Carts in November 2024.

 Reception

 Brooke Jackson-Glidden included Paladin Pie in Eater Portlands 2022 overview of "where to eat and drink" on Alberta, as well as a list of Portland's "hottest" new restaurants and food carts, in which she called the Jazz Cabbage a "particular standout".
 Jackson-Glidden also included the business in a 2023 overview of "exceptional" pizzas in the Portland metropolitan area.
+Paladin Pie was a runner-up in the Best Food Cart category of Willamette Week annual 'Best of Portland' readers' poll in 2024.
+The business was named the Portland metropolitan area's second best pizza restaurant in The Oregonians Readers Choice Awards in 2026.